PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 =================

-The purpose of this guide is to get you to the point where you can make improvements to the Tax Calculator and share them with the rest of the team.
+The purpose of this guide is to get you to the point where you can make improvements to the Tax-Calculator and share them with the rest of the team.

-We keep track of our Tax Calculator code using `Git`_, but we don't expect you to be an expert Git user.
+We keep track of our Tax-Calculator code using `Git`_, but we don't expect you to be an expert Git user.
 Where possible, we link to Git and GitHub documentation to help with some of the unfamiliar terminology.
 Following the next steps will get you up and running and